auth0/docs/articles/connections/social/baidu.md

 # Connect Apps to Baidu

-You can add functionality to your app that allows your users to login with Baidu.
+You can add functionality to your app that allows your users to log in with Baidu.

 ## Prerequisites

-Before connecting your Auth0 app to Baidu, you must have an account on the Baidu [integration portal](https://developer.baidu.com/dev).
+Before connecting your Auth0 app to Baidu, you must have an account on the [Baidu integration portal](https://developer.baidu.com/dev).

 ## Steps